The Surprising Word Prince George, Princess Charlotte and Prince Louis's Nanny "Is Banned" From Using

-"I've spoken to nannies who have worked with other royal families and life is pretty normal," the author continued.
-"You get up, have breakfast, you go to school and you wear your school uniform whether you like it or not."
+"I've spoken to nannies who have worked with other royal families and life is pretty normal," she shared.
+"You get up, have breakfast, you go to school and you wear your school uniform whether you like it or not.
+It would be quite like the average British school child."

 Stay In The Know